Nancy9ice/Data_Platform_Engineering_Case_Study/README.md

 A Spark optimization strategy was implemented to enhance the performance of Spark jobs, ensuring efficient processing of large datasets.

+## Environment Setup

+The platform was deployed in an AWS environment with the following setup:

+### Network Configuration:

+* VPC with public and private subnets
+* Security groups with least-privilege access
+* IAM roles with appropriate permissions

+### Development Environment:

+* Well-structured, version-controlled codebase
+* Local Airflow testing environment
+* Development, staging, and production environments

+### Source Control:

+* Git repository with protected main branch
+* Branch protection rules requiring tests to pass before merging
+* Code review process for all changes

+## Data Pipeline Implementation

+### Data Source

+The platform was tested and implemented using the Smartphone and Smartwatch Activity and Biometrics Dataset, which contains:

+* Accelerometer and gyroscope time-series sensor data
+* Data collected from 51 test subjects
+* 18 different activities performed for 3 minutes each
+* Over 15 million records in total

+This dataset provided an excellent test case for the platform's ability to handle complex time-series data at scale.

+### Data Processing with PySpark on EMR

+PySpark scripts were developed to perform these key transformations:

+* Extract data from S3 bucket containing raw data
+* Apply data cleaning and transformation operations
+* Optimize the data structure for analytical queries
+* Save processed data as Parquet files back to S3

+The use of Parquet format provided several advantages:

+* Columnar storage for efficient querying
+* Compression to reduce storage costs
+* Schema enforcement for data consistency

+### Workflow Orchestration with Airflow

+Apache Airflow was used to orchestrate the entire data pipeline:

+* Airflow DAGs were created to manage workflow execution
+* DAGs were first tested locally, then deployed to MWAA for production
+* EMR cluster provisioning, job submission, and termination were automated
+* DAGs were stored in S3 and automatically synced with MWAA

+### Infrastructure as Code with Terraform

+All infrastructure components were defined and deployed using Terraform:

+* AWS resources (EMR, S3, IAM, VPC, etc.) configured via Terraform modules
+* Infrastructure changes tracked through version control
+* Terraform state files managed in Terraform Cloud for team collaboration
+* Multiple environments (dev, staging, prod) managed with workspace separation

+### CI/CD Pipeline with GitHub Actions

+A robust CI/CD pipeline was implemented using GitHub Actions:

+* Code quality checks with Flake8 linting
+* Automated testing of Python code
+* Terraform plan and apply steps
+* Continuous deployment to development environment
+* Manual approval for production deployments

+### Spark Optimization Strategies

+Several optimization techniques were applied to improve Spark job performance:

+* **Partitioning Strategy:** Data was optimally partitioned to balance workload
+* **Caching:** Frequently accessed RDDs/DataFrames were cached appropriately
+* **Executor Configuration:** Memory and CPU resources were tuned for the specific workload
+* **Columnar Format:** Parquet files were used with appropriate compression
+* **Resource Allocation:** Cluster sizing based on data volume and complexity

+### Monitoring and Alerting

+Comprehensive monitoring was set up using CloudWatch:

+* EMR cluster metrics tracking (CPU, memory, disk usage)
+* Airflow task success/failure monitoring
+* Alert notifications for pipeline failures
+* Custom dashboards for key performance indicators
+* Log aggregation and analysis

 ## Pros and Cons of Tools Used

 ### Pros